 Associate Professor of Psychology1093 Integrated Science Center757-221-3892 (phone)757-221-3896 (fax) email@example.com

 As a graduate student I conducted animal model studies to investigate conditioned flavor preferences and palatability shifts under the direction of Dr. Vincent LoLordo at Dalhousie University in Nova Scotia, Canada.
 Upon completion of my Ph.D. in 2002, I moved to Philadelphia to work with Dr. Julie Mennella at the Monell Chemical Senses Center; a non profit research center dedicated to the study of taste and smell, where my research focused on understanding the development of flavor and food preferences and eating behaviors in children.
-I have been continuing this work with infants, older children and adolescents since my arrival at The College of William & Mary in the fall of 2007.
+I have been continuing this work with infants, older children, adolescents, and adults since my arrival at The College of William & Mary in the fall of 2007.

 Download a copy of my CV (current as of August 2013) here.